arresteddevelop/Neon-sublime-theme/README.md

+# Old School Color Scheme
+I liked the starting point but I wanted to make an old school green on black theme so there's little resemblance to the original anymore.
+I should replace the screenshots in this readme.

+"I have my grandfather's ax.
+My father replaced the head and I replaced the haft."

 # Neon Color Scheme
 ###### I renamed the package from `Neon Theme` as this is [really a color scheme](https://github.com/MattDMo/Neon-sublime-theme/issues/4) and I don't want to mislead/confuse anyone.
 However, I am working on an actual Neon-inspired **theme** for Sublime, so stay tuned...